Dry-Leaf/VichanX/README.md

 * Post Editing
 * Audio file playback
 * When pressing the id on a post, and that id is inserted into the reply box, move user's scroll to the reply box with a url anchor
-* Linking to posts that replied to a post(at least in the same thread) on the post
 * Auto-update threads
 * Allow users to select from which boards recent posts are visible on the front page.
 * Kakusu (allows users to hide threads and posts)